AMartines/Selenium-WebDriver-Automation/README.md

 Framework based on Selenium WebDriver 3.11 using Page Objects Model(POM).

+Using Retry.class to retry failed tests for three times before realy fail the test case.

 Using Extent Reports to generate evidences.

 Using Maven to upload dependencies.